Table of Contents

 Porting or Refactoring

-Convert .NET Framework apps to .NET Core or ASP.NET Core.
-This requires handling API changes, like replacing System.Web with Microsoft.AspNetCore.Mvc.
+Convert .NET Framework applications to .NET Core or ASP.NET Core.
+This requires addressing API changes, such as replacing System.Web with Microsoft.AspNetCore.Mvc.

-Approach: Refactor code in stages, starting with shared libraries.
+Approach: Refactor the code in stages, beginning with shared libraries.

 Replatforming (Lift and Shift)